Man who recorded Ahmaud Arbery shooting speaks out: "Complete shock"

 Arbery was shot and killed Feb.
 23. No arrests were made until this month after national outrage over the case swelled when video surfaced that appeared to show the shooting.

-CBS News correspondent Omar Villagrance reports that Kevin Gough, Bryan's attorney, says his client only drove to the scene after he saw commotion from his home.
+CBS News correspondent Omar Villafranca reports that Kevin Gough, Bryan's attorney, says his client only drove to the scene after he saw commotion from his home.

 "It's not a surprise that if people are seeing something that doesn't look right, that they would look into it," Gough said.